Tasmanian National Party

-The Tasmanian Nationals were a political party in the Australian state of Tasmania, aligned with the National Party of Australia.
-The party is not currently registered with the Tasmanian Electoral Commission, and is not separately registered with the Australian Electoral Commission, unlike the other state branches of the Nationals.
+The Tasmanian Nationals (officially registered as The National Party of Australia – Tasmania) are the affiliate of the National Party of Australia in the state of Tasmania.

 The party has a history in Tasmania dating back to 1922, and has previously used the names Country Party, Centre Party, and National Country Party.
 It has had limited electoral success and has dissolved itself or disappeared on a number of occasions, sometimes for several decades.
-The party was briefly re-established in 2018, after independent senator Steve Martin joined the Nationals.
-He was the first member of the party in federal parliament since the 1920s.
+The party was briefly re-established in 2018, after independent senator Steve Martin became the first member of the party in federal parliament since the 1920s.
+The party was re-registered with the Tasmanian Electoral Commission in January 2025.

 History

-1920s
+Formation and early years

-No state country party organisation yet existed in Tasmania prior to 1922, although in the 1919 federal election former MP Norman Cameron sought to regain the Division of Wilmot as a country candidate.
-In 1920 members of the Australian House of Representatives elected from other state country parties came together to form the Country Party, with long-serving Tasmanian MP William McWilliams, the sitting member for the Division of Franklin, assisting in the formation of the party and serving as its initial leader.
+No state Country Party organisation existed in Tasmania before 1922, although in the 1919 federal election former MP Norman Cameron sought to regain the Division of Wilmot as a Country candidate.
+In 1920, members of the Australian House of Representatives elected from other state Country parties came together to form the Country Party, with long-serving Tasmanian MP William McWilliams, the sitting member for the Division of Franklin, assisting in the formation of the party and serving as its initial leader.
 The party was also joined by Llewellyn Atkinson, the sitting member for Wilmot.
-McWilliams was replaced as leader in 1921 and defeated in the 1922 election but the Country Party gained Darwin with Joshua Whitsitt.
+McWilliams was replaced as leader in 1921 and defeated in the 1922 election, but the Country Party gained Darwin with Joshua Whitsitt.

 1922 saw the creation of a state party by the Tasmanian Farmers, Stockowners and Orchardists' Association.
 It was joined by several sitting members of the Tasmanian House of Assembly including Nationalists Ernest Blyth (Division of Lyons) William Dixon (Franklin), Edward Hobbs (Darwin), and independent Joshua Whitsitt (Darwin).
 At the 1922 state election Whitsitt stood down to transfer to federal politics and Dixon was defeated but Blyth led the party to gain three further members Richard Franks (Darwin, holding Whitsitt's seat), John Piggott (Franklin, taking Dixon's seat) and Albert Bendall (Wilmot).
 The overall result gave the Country Party the balance of power and they were able to force the replacement of Premier Walter Lee with John Hayes at the head of a coalition with Blyth as minister for lands and mines.

 However the party was to soon fall apart during the Assembly's term, with Piggott sitting as an Independent, Blyth and Bendall moving to the Nationalists and Hobbs joining a "Liberal" grouping based on Lee.
 Franks retired at the 1925 election.
 At the federal level Whitsitt retired in 1925 with no Country Party candidate defending Darwin.
 Atkinson continued to sit for the Country Party as late as at least 1926, but by the 1928 election he had joined the Nationalists.
 The Country Party ceased to exist in the state.